 '''

-line 4
+line 4 (1/gCO_2) soil respiration related denitrification rate

-(prop.) denitrification rate per g of CO2 respiration of SOM

 '''

 Denitrification rate controls the fraction of the respiration of soil organic matter which is available to volatilization each day.
 Its default value is 0.05 (Parton et al., 2001) but this parameter is subject to optimization.
-For details about the newly implemented denitrification routine see the forthcoming Theoretical basis of Biome-BGCMuSo 6 (in prep.).
+For details about the newly implemented denitrification routine see the forthcoming Hidy et al. 2021 (in prep.).

 '''

-lines 5-6

-(prop.) nitrification coefficient 1

-(prop.) nitrification coefficient 2
+lines 5-6 (prop.) net mineralization proportion of nitrification (prop.) maximum nitrification rate

 '''

-Nitrification coefficients are used in the empirical function of the nitrification simulation.
-The default values are 0.2 and 0.07, respectively.
-For details about implementation of nitrification in BBGCMuSo v6 - see Theoretical basis of Biome-BGCMuSo 6 (in prep.).
+These nitrification related parameters are used in the empirical function of the nitrification simulation.
+The default values are 0.2 and 0.1, respectively.
+For details about implementation of nitrification in BBGCMuSo v6.1 - see Hidy et al.2021 (in prep.).